AnyVersion/vue-tsx-transformer/readme.md

 ```
 ~~with the spread operator (object needs to be compatible with [Vue Data Object](https://v2.vuejs.org/v2/guide/render-function.html#The-Data-Object-In-Depth)):~~

-The spread operator will be merged into the `attrs` object for ts typing checking after `v1.2.4`.
+The spread operator will be merged into the `attrs` or `props` object for ts typing checking after `v1.2.4`.

 ```tsx
 // not supported > v1.2.4